John Forster (biographer): Works

-For some years he edited the Foreign Quarterly Review; in 1846, on the retirement of Charles Dickens, he took over The Daily News; and, from 1847 to 1856 he edited the Examiner.
+For some years Forster edited the Foreign Quarterly Review; in 1846, on the retirement of Charles Dickens, he took over The Daily News; and, from 1847 to 1856 he edited the Examiner.
 From 1836 onwards, he contributed to the Edinburgh Quarterly Review and to the Foreign Quarterly Review a variety of articles, some of which were republished in two volumes of Biographical and Historical Essays (1858).

-In 1848 appeared his admirable Life and Times of Oliver Goldsmith (revised 1854).
+In 1848 appeared his Life and Times of Oliver Goldsmith (revised 1854).
 Continuing his researches into English history under the early Stuarts, he published in 1860 the Arrest of the Five Members by Charles I: a Chapter of English History rewritten, and The Debates on the Grand Remonstrance, with an Introductory Essay on English Freedom.
 These were followed by his Sir John Eliot: a Biography (1864), elaborated from one of his earlier studies for the Lives of Eminent British Statesmen.

-In 1868 appeared his Life of Landor.
+In 1868 appeared his Life of Walter Savage Landor.
 On the death of his friend Alexander Dyce, Forster undertook the publication of his third edition of Shakespeare.
 For several years he had been collecting materials for a life of Jonathan Swift, but he interrupted his studies in this direction to write his standard Life of Charles Dickens.
-He had long been intimate with the novelist, and it is by this work that John Forster is now chiefly remembered.
+He was a close friend of Dickens, and it is for this work that John Forster is now mainly remembered.
 The first volume appeared in 1872, and the biography was completed in 1874.
-It was clearly an important work for the late nineteenth century English novelist George Gissing who wrote in his diary in January 1888, that it was "a book I constantly take up for impulse, when work at a standstill".
-A decade or so later Gissing was asked to revise Forster's work, and this was published by Chapman and Hall in October 1902.
+It was clearly an important work for the late nineteenth century English novelist George Gissing, who wrote, in his diary in January 1888, that, it was "a book I constantly take up for impulse, when work at a standstill".
+A decade or so later, Gissing was asked to revise Forster's work, and this was published, by Chapman and Hall, in October 1902.

 Towards the close of 1875 the first volume of his Life of Swift was published; and he had made some progress in the preparation of the second at the time of his death.

 In fiction

 Forster has been fictionalised in several recent neo-Victorian novels which centre on Charles Dickens.
 This includes The Last Dickens by Matthew Pearl (2009), Wanting by Richard Flanagan (2008), Girl in a Blue Dress by Gaynor Arnold (2008, renamed Michael O'Rourke), Drood by Dan Simmons (2009) and the forensic examination of the genesis of Pickwick Papers, Death and Mr Pickwick by Stephen Jarvis (2014) in which Forster is cast as the major villain of the piece.
 He was portrayed by Justin Edwards in the 2017 film The Man Who Invented Christmas.
 The film portrays Forster as Dickens' unofficial business manager and engaged to a Miss Charlotte Wigmore, a fictional character.
 It also implies that Forster was Dickens' inspiration for the Ghost of Christmas Present.

+He also appears in The Fraud by Zadie Smith.